 Start your revision by addressing these, and you'll immediately change your story for the better.

 Put aside any thought of a little pink diary with Hello Kitty on the cover, secured by a lock that can be jimmied with a toothpick.
 I’m here to talk about why keeping diary may hold the key to achieving a meaningful adult life.
 It’s a realization I came to not...

 Small-circulation publications are often overlooked, but they offer big perks to writers who are willing to reach out.

 Powerful, surprising, and fascinating personal essays are also “reader-friendly essays” that keep the reader squarely in focus.
 So how do you go about writing one?
-In this excerpt from Crafting the Personal Essay, author Dinty W. Moore shares a variety of methods for crafting an essay that keeps the reader’s desires and preferences in...
+In this excerpt from Crafting the Personal Essay, author Dinty W. Moore shares a variety of methods for crafting an essay that keeps the reader’s desires...

 Fiction publishing creds are a great way to build your bio and propel your career.
 Here’s how—and where—to get them.

 The most important thing when when understanding how to publish short stories is to follow the publisher's writing guidelines carefully.
 Here are some general rules.

 Is your manuscript stuck?
 Take a break from completing your fiction project and diagnose it.
 Here's how to take your manuscript into its next phase: completion.

 Download a free PDF with interviews with novelists like Stephen King, Kurt Vonnegut, Anne Tyler, Margaret Atwood, and more.
 Find out more ways to make your fiction stand out with Crafting Novels & Stories by the Editors of Writer’s Digest.
 You might also like:No Related PostsYou might also like:No Related Posts